Brand Name Apo-Chlordiazepoxide Common Name chlordiazepoxide

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
-If you miss a dose, take it as soon as possible and continue with your regular schedule.
+If your doctor has told you to take this medication regularly and you miss a dose, take it as soon as possible and continue with your regular schedule.
 If your next dose is in less than 4 hours, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.